 In those days, playing Leyenda, I used to picture a great wheel rolling across the Spanish countryside in darkness, with the landscape periodically lit by a flash of lightning when the big chords were struck.

 So there I was, racing across Andalucia with the audience in the palm of my hand, when out of the corner of my eye I saw a sweet little old lady shuffling toward me.
 She had a kind smile on her face, one hand holding her cane and purse, the other hand extended toward me.

 Now she was right in front of me.
 I still had a minute to go in the piece, but she wanted to give me a tip right then and there.
 She began nudging my right hand with her own outstretched hand, smiling sweetly all the while.

-Still furiously rolling through the arpeggios and banging out the lightning, I motioned with my head to indicate where the tip jar was, but she just kept smiling and nudging until she finally separated my fingers from the strings.
+Still furiously rolling through the arpeggios and banging out the lightning, I motioned with my head toward the tip jar was, but she just kept smiling and nudging until she finally separated my fingers from the strings.

 I couldn’t think of anything to say or do, so I just put my guitar down, thanked my audience, and wandered outside for a walk under the stars, wondering what I had learned.

 This is how I always remember you… You are not for this world John, you belong in a very special place but I’m not sure it can be found.
 We love you so much.
 Wish one of our kids had inherited your gene….